autocorr/faust_line_imaging/docs/source/recipes.rst

 ``fullcube=True`` are demanding, requiring several hundred gigabytes of RAM.
 To relieve memory requirements, the pipeline may be run on individual frequency intervals or "chunks".
-To run the standard pipeline on each chunk and then concatenate the results, use the helper method :meth:`faust_imaging.ImageConfig.run_pipeline_chunked`:
+To run the standard pipeline on each chunk and then concatenate the results, simply set ``use_chunking=True`` in :meth:`faust_imaging.ImageConfig.run_pipeline`:

 .. code-block:: python

    config = ImageConfig(...)  # or `.from_name(...)`
-   config.run_pipeline_chunked(ext='clean', nchunks=4)
+   config.run_pipeline(ext='clean', use_chunking=True)

+The number of chunks can be controlled with the ``nchunks`` parameter.
+If left unset, then the number of chunks is chosen heuristically.
 The chunked configs may also be created from a normal instance using :meth:`faust_imaging.ImageConfig.duplicate_into_chunks` and treated individually for more customized processing.